mvdnbrk/laravel-postmark-webhooks/README.md

 Go to `settings` > `webhooks` > `add webbook`.

 This package will register a route where Postmark can post their webhooks to: `/api/webhooks/postmark`.
-> You may change the `/api/webhooks/postmark` endpoint to anything you like in the `config/postmark-webooks.php` file.
+> You may change the `/api/webhooks/postmark` endpoint to anything.
+> You can do this by changing the `path` key in the `config/postmark-webooks.php` file.

 Fill in your webhook URL: `https://<your-domain.com>/api/webhooks/postmark`
 Pick the events Postmark should send to you and save the webhook.